AHalic/SIMPlus/README.md

-# Inventory Management app
+# SIM+
+The System for Inventory Management help stores of any size manage their stock and sales.
-App developed for the Software Engineering class
+App developed for the Software Engineering class.

 Group: Sophie Dilhon, Hazem Zidan, Jack Taormino, Tochukwu Okwudiri, Tony Bogonko